 The anti-GMO movement– Jeffery Smith is a leader in the anti-GMO movement, and writes that Canadian scientist compiled a lengthy report that recounted all the various omissions, contradictions, weaknesses and gaps in the FDA’s approval process and it became known as the ‘Gaps Analysis Report’.
 In the report it charged that the FDA’s 1990 evaluation was largely a theoretical review, taking the manufacturer’s conclusions at face value.
 Neither the details of the studies, nor a critical analysis of the quality of the data, was provided.
 It also stated that since rBGH is a hormone, its chemistry should have prompted more exhaustive and longer toxicological studies in laboratory animals.
 These are usually required to ascertain human safety.
 Because they weren’t conducted, the potential of causing sterility, infertility, birth defects, cancer and immunological derangement were not addressed.

-Organic or raw milk -If you are a dairy consumer it is best to choose organically processed dairy to avoid the hormones, antibiotics, as well as the pesticide residues that are found in the standard cattle feed.
+Locating pasture-raised raw milk -If you insist on consuming dairy products, it is best to choose organically processed dairy to avoid the hormones, antibiotics, as well as the pesticide residues that are found in the standard cattle feed.
 You may find products which state they are made from animals that are allowed to graze naturally out in the pasture.
 Yogurts, butter and cheese are all concentrated forms of dairy so recognizing the importance of avoiding hormones is important here as well.
-An even better choice (if you have access to it) is raw milk as it will be nutritionally superior in vitamins and minerals, omega 3 fats, as well as rich in enzymes.
+An even better choice if you have access to it is raw milk as it will be nutritionally superior in vitamins and minerals, omega 3 fats, as well as rich in enzymes.

 - Cellular toxicity is the cause of cancer